Batak massacre: Massacre

-While some of the leaders of the Revolutionary committee were surrendering the weapons, some managed to escape the village, but immediately after that all the territory was surrounded and no one else was let out.
-The Bashi-Bozouk went to the houses and raided them; many were burnt and they shot at everyone and everything.
-Many of the people decided to hide into the houses of the wealthy or in the church, which had a stronger construction and was going to protect them from the fire.
+While the leaders of the Revolutionary committee were surrendering the weapons, some of Batak's residents managed to escape the village.
+After that, the entire village was surrounded, and no one else was let out.
+The bashi-bozouk went around the houses, raiding and burning them.
+Many people decided to hide in the houses of the wealthy or in the church, which had a stronger structure and would protect them from fire.